prateek-parashar/learnNodeJS/README.md

 -   Using `bcrypt` for encrypting the passwords.
 -   Route protection was an intersting topic.
 The way the requests flow can be manipulated in express really shines through in implementing such a logic.
 -   CSRF attacks are interesting and so is the way that they are handled.
 We use a CSRF token to prevent them.
 The package we use to generate the token in express is `csurf`.
+-   The CSRF token is something we keep track of only on our rendered view and not on the session, as the latter can be stolen.
+We do this by keeping a hidden input field and setting the value to the securely generated CSRF token from server side.
+The package that we are using here, `csurf` mandates that the hidden input field where we set the token should be named as `_csrf`
+-   The csrf input field should be present in every view and in every form as the main point of CSRF is to prevent `POST` request from malicious user.
+-   `req.locals.{variable}` is godsend!!